• Skip to primary navigation

 To Build the Loaf:

-Lay a piece of bread on a large serving plate.
-Start with one of your three fillings, spreading about 1 ½ tablespoons of the mixture evenly over the bread.
-Add another slice of bread and add the next flavor of salad filling, continue adding bread then filling, alternating flavors.
+• Lay a piece of bread on a large serving plate.
+Start with one of your three fillings, spreading about 1 ½ tablespoon of the mixture evenly over the bread.
+Add another slice of bread and add the next flavor of salad filling, continue adding slices of bread and filling, alternating flavors.
 If the loaf becomes wobbly, refrigerate for 5-10 minutes before continuing.

 • first slice tuna and capers